 |

 Unicode PaletteWindows keyboard layouts generate UTF16 encoded Unicode characters.
-This standard uses 16 bits per character, which is enough for 65536 distinct characters ("code points").
+In combination with surrogate pairs, this standard can produce over one million of distinct characters ("code points").
 If keyboard layouts are to be edited with any degree of comfort, it is absolutely necessary to have a way to quickly locate a desired code point without knowing its numeric Unicode value in advance.
-A possibility to narrow down the selection in a meaningful way - e.g. by displaying only code points belonging to one specific alphabet - is also crucial.
+A possibility to narrow down the selection in a meaningful way - e.g. by displaying only code points belonging to one specific script, or by searching for a character by its name - is also crucial.
 In KbdEdit, these needs are fulfilled by the Unicode palette.
 It appears at the bottom of all views where a choice of Unicode character is needed.
 In the current version there are three such views: High Level editor, Dead char editor and Ligature editor dialog.

 The palette consists of several zones / functional units: Most of the area is taken by the table of Unicode code points, displaying 32 or 16 characters per row.
 The table contains all code points that are part of the currently active subrange (if no subrange is defined, all code points supported by the current Unicode version are displayed).
 A vertical scroll bar appears on the right edge of the table if the characters are numerous enough that scrolling is necessary.
 The table has one current code point, which is drawn as inverted (white text on black background).
 The current code point can be chosen using mouse - clicking anywhere on the table activates the clicked-on character - or by keyboard navigation.
 The table window, while it has the keyboard input focus, reacts to standard navigation keys: cursors, Home, End, PgUp/PgDn etc. Detailed information on the current code point is shown in the information area below the table.
 Each Unicode code point has a full name, which is displayed here, together with the name of the Unicode subset it belongs to.
 For instance, for Cyrillic letter Ж (U0416) the information would look something like: